- Search The Registry

 *On this date, in 1852, the California Fugitive Labor Act was passed.
 Two years after California entered the union as a free state, this law lasted only three years.

 Slavery in the territory of California had been a debated issue since Spanish conquistadors explored the region.
 In the 18th century.
 The California Fugitive Labor Act was passed in Sacramento and unsuccessfully challenged in the Perkins escapee case.
 However, when the law lapsed in 1855, the Legislature failed to renew it, and the George Mitchell case in San Jose resulted in freedom for Mitchell, a runaway slave.

-In 1856, judge Benjamin Ignatius Hayes freed 14 slaves, including Biddy Mason, who had been held in slavery in a Mormon settlement in San Bernardino for five years, saying the slaves had been kept ignorant of the laws their rights.
+In 1856, judge Benjamin Ignatius Hayes freed 14 slaves, including Biddy Mason, who had been held in slavery in a Mormon settlement in San Bernardino for five years, saying the slaves had been kept ignorant of the laws and their rights.
 In 1858, in one of the most protracted cases over the state-level status of slavery, Archy Lee resurfaced.
 He was a slave who had run away from his owner, Mississippi native Terry Stovall.
-He was arrested four times as his fate as a slave bound for return to Mississippi with his master or continued residence in California as a free man.
-Three local judges and a United States Commissioner presided.
-Lee won the case through the support of the local freed Black community in San Francisco.
+He was arrested four times his fate as a slave bound to return to Mississippi with his master or continue residence in California as a free man.
+Three local judges and a United States Commissioner presided over.
+Lee won the case by supporting the local freed Black community in San Francisco.